leontoeides/indicium/README.md

 With a bit of imagination you could create a typeahead microservice for your web application using a crate like `actix-web` or `rocket`.

-## Searching
+## 4. Searching

 The `search` function will return keys as the search results.
 Each resulting key can then be used to retrieve the corresponding record from its collection.
 Search keywords must be an exact match.
+The logical conjuction for multiple keywords is `or`.
 The results are returned in order of descending relevance.
 Example usage:

 ```rust
 let resulting_keys: Vec<usize> =